Table of Contents

 The evolution of the tCheck portable cannabinoid testing device has taken the company from the homes of patients into the laboratories of producers.
 It’s solved the problem of dosing, consistency, and accuracy.
 Although medicinal cannabis patients were the original target market, the team at tCheck is now setting its sights on all areas of production.

 The possible applications for handheld cannabinoid testing span the production process, from seed to sale.
 It’s a device which easily overcomes many of the current hurdles within cultivation and cannabis product development by saving human resources, time commitments, and financial costs.
 It puts the power back into the hands of whoever holds the product.

-Don't want to wait to see if you win?
 You can order your own device and support Cannabis Tech at the same time by ordering one through our Affiliate Link!